KohaILS/koha-manual-zh-cn/source/tools.rst

 -  AR\_PENDING

-   -  This notice is sent to the patron when an article request has been made in order to confirm the request.
+   -  This notice is sent to the patron when an article request is changed to 'pending' status

 -  AR\_PROCESSING

    -  This notice is sent to the patron when an article request is marked as being processed by staff.

+-  AR\_REQUESTED

+   -  This notice is sent to the patron when an article request has been made in order to confirm the request.

 -  AUTO\_RENEWALS